sr-murthy/continuedfractions/README.md

 * a single integer or a non-nan float
 * a single numeric string
 * a single `fractions.Fraction` or `decimal.Decimal` object
-* two integers or `fractions.Fraction` objects, or a combination of an integer and a `fractions.Fraction` object, representing the numerator and non-zero denominator of a rational fraction
+* two integers or `fractions.Fraction` objects, or a combination of an integer and a `fractions.Fraction` object, representing the numerator and non-zero denominator of a rational number

 A number of examples are given below of validation passes and fails.